Print vs Embroidery: Which Branding Method Is Right for Your Workwear?

 Does Branding Affect EN ISO 20471 Compliance?

-When branding hi-vis garments, compliance matters.
+When branding hi-vis garments, compliance must always be considered.

 EN ISO 20471 compliant clothing must retain: